giPeteR/PrusaSlicer-DualExtruder/README.md

 *OKAY, problem - solution:*
 Problem:
 * https://github.com/prusa3d/PrusaSlicer/issues/2710#issue-476282321
 * When using dual extruders, the 2nd extruder doesn't get Retract-UnRetract gcode as it should.
-It's missed for the first toolchange.
+First is't oozing a lot due to missing Retract.
+Then it's missing the UnRetract for the first toolchange.
 Thus giving a severe underextrution for quite some time, i. e. things won't get printed at all.
 Solution:
 * Having a post processing script that inserts a lot of extruder priming the 1st time the 2nd extruder is activated.

+She post processing is done automatically by PrusaSlicer.
+The code is in Python (and this is not a tutorial to get Python running).
+The code gets parameters from the *custom gcode sections* in PrusaSlicer.